Are Meal Kits Greener – Creating Less Waste and Emissions?

 Greenhouse Gas Emissions

-Grocery stores must get their produce from a distributor, which typically are transported in large refrigeration trucks.
-Meal kits, on the other hand, and delivered directly to your house from the distributor, and can use a more environmentally-friendly refrigeration pack to keep your box cold.
+Grocery stores must get their produce from a distributor, which is typically transported in large refrigeration trucks.
+Then the consumer has to drive to the grocery store to get food, contributing to gas emissions.
+Meal kits, on the other hand, are delivered directly to your house from the distributor and can use a more environmentally-friendly refrigeration pack to keep your box cold.
 Plus, you don’t have to drive to or from the grocery store, further reducing emissions.
-In all, this makes meal kits a much greener and environmentally conscious option!
+In all, this makes meal kits a much greener and more environmentally conscious option!

-Part of individually packing ingredients means a decrease in food waste.
-At the grocery store, you often have to buy more of an ingredient than will be used in any given recipe.
+A large part of individually packing pre-portioned ingredients means a decrease in food waste.
+At the grocery store, you often have to buy more of an ingredient that will be used in any given recipe.
 This means that the rest of the ingredient often goes to waste.
-By considering this factor, the researchers were able to show that meal kits offer significantly less food waste compared to buying food at a grocery store.
+By considering this factor, the researchers were able to show that meal kits produce significantly less food waste compared to buying food at a grocery store.

-Further, the researchers found that food waste in grocery stores is much higher than that found in meal kit processing plants.
-Grocery stores must display fresh vegetables in an open-air setting, a feature which often causes food to go bad over time.
+On top of this, the researchers found that food waste in grocery stores is much higher than that found in meal kit processing plants.
+Grocery stores must display fresh vegetables in an open-air setting, a feature that often causes food to get spoiled over time before it can be sold.
 Meal kit preparation facilities can better store and refrigerate food before processing, leading to less waste.
 Further, because of subscriptions to their plans, meal kit facilities can better anticipate the amount of food they need, leading to significantly less waste.

 Other Meal Kit Advantages

 Besides being healthier for the environment, the best meal kits are often better for your personal health.
-Compared to buying processed food, food from restaurants, or frozen foods, meal kits often contain fresh, whole-food ingredients.
+Compared to buying processed food, food from restaurants, or frozen foods, meal kits often contain fresh, whole-food, and sometimes even organic ingredients.
 Science has shown that nutrients are significantly damaged by commercial food-processing techniques.
-Meal kits offer a simple and effective way to get fresh ingredients without having to go to the grocery store.
+Meal kits offer a simple and effective way to get fresh ingredients without having to go to the grocery store or visiting a farm.

-Plus, even if you are a bad cook, meal kits come with easy-to-follow instructions for preparing each meal.
+Plus, even if you are not a professional cook, you will still be able to prepare a tasty meal because meal kits come with easy-to-follow instructions for preparing each meal.
 Not only can anyone follow these recipes, but each meal kit also comes with all the ingredients you need.
 This includes small packages of seasonings and other items that you would typically have to buy in bulk at the store.
 For instance, if smoked paprika is not something you use on a regular basis, a meal kit will provide the perfect amount so none goes to waste.
 This is a great choice for consumers tired of their seasonings going stale on the shelf.

 Try it for yourself!
-There are deliveries all over Canada!
+There are meal kit deliveries all over Canada!
 Compared to meal planning, grocery shopping, and trying to use bulk ingredients up, meal kits are an easy choice.
 There are now dozens of meal kit providers, offering various services.
-Some are suited to vegan diets, while others specialize in providing local foods at an affordable price.
+Some are suited to vegetarian, vegan, keto, and other diets, while other companies, e.g. Papa Earth, will deliver high-quality ethical meat.
+Many meal kit companies specialize in providing local foods at an affordable price too, buying direct from farmers or fruit and veg producers.
 Try one out today to lower your environmental impact and get healthy, fresh ingredients!